microsoft/dstoolkit-devcontainers/src/sample_pytorch_gpu_project/README.md

 #### **Updating the AML Custom Environment**

-Note AML environment will need to be updated manually anytime new dependencies are added to `.devcontainer/requirements.txt` or `.devcontainer/Dockerfile` is updated.
+Note the AML environment will need to be updated manually anytime new dependencies are added to `.devcontainer/requirements.txt` or `.devcontainer/Dockerfile` is updated.
 Also if you add new dependencies in `src/common/requirements.txt` that are needed in `src/sample_pytorch_gpu_project` then this will also require a environment rebuild.
 The environment can be rebuilt by running the exact same command used above to create the environment.

 ## Run the AML Component Example

-Now we can run the AML component example `aml_example/aml_setup/create-gpu-compute.yaml` which will run `train.py` and `inference.py` in sequence, with the trained model passed between the steps by the pipeline.
+After going through the [setup steps](#setting-up-aml-for-running-a-pipeline), you can run the AML component example `aml_example/aml_setup/create-gpu-compute.yaml` which will run `train.py` and `inference.py` in sequence, with the trained model passed between the steps by the pipeline.

 Start the pipeline experiment from the command line inside the Dev Container: